Promoting your web page and blog

 Notice: Do not get carried away with using keywords in your URL.
 Having a short URL is also a good method of making sure your link is shared.
 Nothing worse than trying to send someone a link to a web page in an e-mail or chat only to find the link is four-lines long.

 Tip: When linking to your webpage or folder on your web page make sure to end the URL with a slash.
 For example, http://www.computerhope.com and http://www.computerhope.com/ both point to the same address.
 However, the link without the slash causes the server to redirect the request, which will slightly decrease the load time and may decrease your page rank.
-Keep in mind this is only done for directories and not for files, in the above example that pointed to the cdrom.htm file, it should not end with a slash.
+However, only do this with directories and not for files, in the earlier example that pointed to the "cdrom.htm" file, it should not end with a slash.
 Finally, keep it consistent, don't have both versions of the same link on the same web page.

 Domain 301 redirects

 After you have registered your domain make sure your domain is properly forwarding to the address you want.
 For example, Computer Hope should be http://www.computerhope.com and not http://computerhope.com.
 Both of these addresses are valid, however, when entering http://computerhope.com it is forwarded to http://www.computerhope.com.
 If we did not forward the URL it could mean that Google and other search engines will treat both domains as different domains and could mean a lower page rank.

 A visitor will leave immediately if they are unable to navigate your website.
 Studies have shown the typical view time when first visiting a page is two to four seconds,visitors who do not immediately understand how to navigate the site or see what they want will almost immediately leave.
 Internet users know that if your page does not have what they are trying to find there is plenty of others that will.